 Many people who use cotton buds do so even when they don’t have a blocked ear.
 Often, people use them to ‘clean’ the earwax from their ears, or dry their ears after showering.
 But our ears are actually designed to self-clean.
 Ear wax that is formed in the outer third of the ear canal migrates out of the ear via a ‘conveyor belt’ motion of the skin’s surface, assisted by jaw movement.
 It then either falls out of the ear or can be wiped away.

 When you use a cotton bud to clean the ears, or dry the ears after showering, you strip the ear of wax and therefore moisture.
 Over time, the ear becomes dry, and therefore itchy.
 This makes you want to pick the cotton bud up again!
 Throw the cotton buds away and allow some time for the wax to build back up.
-And if you need to dry your ears after a shower, try a hairdryer on low heat instead.
+If you need to dry your ears after a shower, try a hairdryer on low heat instead.
 Don’t risk pushing wax further down the canal or causing trauma to the ear canal or drum.

-The tips can become dislodged in the ear canal leading to infection
+The Tips can become Dislodged in the Ear Canal Leading to Infection

 It’s Wasteful